NeuroGal/neurogal.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am  an **aspiring Cognitive Computational Neuroscientist**.
-My interests include anything mind related, from everyday perception to rare strokes of genius.

-I am especially eager to understand the computational principles underlying our subjective inner world (consciousness, there I said it!).
-In my work I hope to shed light on these perennial issues by combining large datasets of human electrophysiology with behavioral computational modelling.
+My interests include anything mind related, from everyday perception to rare strokes of genius, and I am especially eager to understand the computational principles underlying our subjective inner world (consciousness, there I said it!).
+In my current work I hope to shed light on these perennial questions by combining large datasets of human electrophysiology with behavioral computational modelling.

 I am currently finishing my PhD in Computational Neuroscience at the Edmond and Lily Safra Center for Brain Sciences (ELSC), under the supervision of [Prof. Leon Deouell](https://www.hcnl.org/) (main advisor) and [Prof. Ayelet Landau](https://www.landaulab.com/) (set to graduate during the summer\fall of 2024).
 I also hold a BSc in Abstract Mathematics (summa cum laude).